Are you getting support to help you quit?

 Quitting is probably the best thing you will ever do to improve your health.
 The council has trained advisors that can provide help and support tailored to your needs.
 Several thousand smokers have quit with the service over the last few years with more than half of the people making a quit attempt managing to do so successfully.
-For more information quitting visit North East Lincolnshire Lifestyle Services.
+For more information get in touch with our Wellbeing service.

 Electronic cigarettes (e-cigarettes) are similar in appearance to a cigarette that delivers a warm mist to the airway of users when drawing on the mouthpiece.
 Nicotine and other substances such as flavourings may be included in the fluid vapourised by the device.

 Their use has become widespread and it is reported that there are 2.6 million people using them in the UK.

 What are the health impacts of using electronic cigarettes ?